 Credit Suisse acquired an 80% shareholding in Valcambi in 1967 and subsequently full ownership in 1980.
 Then in 2003 Valcambi was acquired by new owners, including the American gold mining giant, Newmont Mining.

 European Gold Refineries Holding SA (EGR) today owns one hundred percent of Valcambi, which until July 2015, EGR was owned by Newmont Mining (60.6%) and private investors (39.4%).
 Today EGR is itself owned by Global Gold Refineries Ltd (GGR) which belongs to REL Singapore PTE Ltd in Singapore (95%) and Rajesh Exports Limited (5%) which is a listed company (on both the NSE / BSE) in Bangalore, India.

 Please Note - Bar Brands

-While all silver bars sold by GoldCore are from LBMA approved refiners and mints, the bars that you will receive may not necessarily be of those pictured unless specifically requested at the time of order.
+While all silver bars sold by GoldCore are from LBMA approved refiners and mints, the bars that you will receive may not necessarily be identical to those pictured.